For those with the privilege to stay home, working from home is the new reality we have to deal with, whether we were ready for it or not.

 As much as possible, your housemates have to be aware of your scheduled meetings or calls, especially if you work in a shared space (like a living room or a dining room).

 For your team members, let them know that once you’ve signed out, you will no longer entertain their requests or queries, just like in a regular business day.
 This is to avoid unnecessary long hours and additional stress.
 This will also be a challenge for you to manage your time so that you can fit all your work into the hours of your regular workday.

 Employment trends have been pointing to a shift from office work to remote work, even before the onset of the global health crisis.
-Utilizing these strategies now, and getting to know the best way that you can be effective remotely, will help alleviate some of the burden amid the COVID-19 pandemic and quarantine as well as future-proof your routines and habits once telecommuting becomes the new norm.
+Utilizing these strategies now, and getting to know the best way that you can be effective remotely, will help alleviate some of the burden amid the COVID-19 pandemic as well as future-proof your routines and habits once telecommuting becomes the new norm.